 Seab Meador playing his Gibson Flying V with Frank Beard (L) and Dusty Hill (R).

 “This guy,” he says, pointing at a photo I show him of Seab Meador.
 “He came through Michigan first.
 I remember that haircut and he played a red Gibson Flying V guitar.”
 In one of the photos Ramsey handed me, Seab Meador is seen playing a red Flying V.

 Delta had a history of shady business ventures.
 Early in Hocott’s employment he, along with a few other employees (including Jim Atherton), was busted for selling marijuana out of a house rented by Delta employees.
 The police also found firearms on the premises.
 Hocott spent a few nights in jail.
 He believes his boss, Bill Kehoe, pulled strings with his friends in local government to get him out.
-The charges against all of them were dropped.
+Although the marijuana bust was front page news in the Bay City Times, the charges against all of them were dropped.